rygorous/rygblog-src/posts/texture-tiling-and-swizzling.md

   }
 ```

 Note that I use `swizzle_x` \(which swizzles x\-coordinates\) and `swizzle_y` to also compute what `x_mask` and `y_mask` are, by swizzling ~0 \(i.e. all 1 bits, otherwise known as \-1\).
-If you want this to work correctly, both functions need to follow the rules outlined in the text above \- i.e. `swizzle_x` handles both swizzled x\-part and tile index, while `swizzle_y` ignores the tile index \(that's why there's some adjustment after the initialization to point offs\_x0 to the right row of tiles\).
+If you want this to work correctly, both functions need to follow the rules outlined in the text above---i.e. `swizzle_x` handles both swizzled x\-part and tile index, while `swizzle_y` ignores the tile index \(that's why there's some adjustment after the initialization to point offs\_x0 to the right row of tiles\).

 ### Conclusion and generalizations

 This code is fully generic and can handle *any* swizzling pattern that can be expressed as some form of nested tiling, with regular row\-major array indexing at the tile level.
 You need to provide the correct swizzle functions, but they're only used once at the beginning, so their speed is not that important.
-And of course, it's still at least 4 operations per pixel \- you really want to combine this with an optimized loop that writes whole destination cache lines as a time, as outlined earlier.
+And of course, it's still at least 4 operations per pixel---you really want to combine this with an optimized loop that writes whole destination cache lines as a time, as outlined earlier.
 The loop incrementing works exactly the same.
 But if you're processing e.g. 8x4 tiles, you want to increment the x\-coordinate by 8 and the y coordinate by 4 in every iteration.
 As long as you're increment in power\-of\-2 sized steps, you can use the exact same code.
 The only modification is that you now initialize `x_mask` as `swizzle_x(~0u << 3) == swizzle_x((U32) -8)`. `y_mask` works analogously.
 And finally, of course you can also step in now\-power\-of\-2 increments, but in that case you need to perform the increment using something like `offs_x = (offs_x - swizzle_x(-5)) & swizzle_x(-1);` \(hoisting constants of course\).
 In other words, you need to spend an extra register and get a tiny bit more setup work.

 Finally, the same approach can be extended to volume textures.
 You end up with 3 components for the offset \(`offs_x`, `offs_y` and `offs_z`\) with their respective bit masks, but the underlying ideas are exactly the same.